-General Suggestions for PFT Administration
+Suggestions for PFT Administration

-Most of the FITNESSGRAM® tests can be administered in a space equivalent to the size of most classrooms.
-While the test options for Aerobic Capacity require the greatest amount of space, one of the options, the PACER, requires a space that can accommodate the 15m or 20m distance needed to carry out the test.
+Most of the FITNESSGRAM tests can be administered in a space equivalent to the size of most classrooms.
+The test options for Aerobic Capacity require the greatest amount of space.
+One of these options, the PACER, requires a space that can accommodate the 15m or 20m distance needed to carry out the test.
 Schools with limited space may consider using one of the following options: